 The wise use of a credit card on the other hand can provide meaningful benefits for you and it’s important to know what those are.

-Having more lines of credit will improve your credit score over time
+Having more credit lines will improve your credit report (over time)

 A robust credit score is a financial life-saver.
 And having different types of credit available to you will actually improve your score, not hurt it.
 That’s counter-intuitive to many folks, but having multiple credit cards will also boost your score over the years as long as you use them wisely.